Myriad-Dreamin/tinymist/editors/vscode/Configuration.md

 ## `tinymist.serverPath`

 The extension can use a local tinymist executable instead of the one bundled with the extension.
 This setting controls the path to the executable.
+The string "tinymist" means look up Tinymist in PATH.

 - **Type**: `string` or `null`